Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Simulations

-\textbf{Efficiency of Method 1}\\ As shown in Figure \ref{fig: m0}, we notice that as network sizes get larger, the hyperbolic networks tends to be correctly identified, and when network size is larger than 60, almost all hyperbolic networks are correctly categorized as hyperbolic.
-For smaller hyperbolic networks, the probability of choosing correct hyperbolic geometry gets larger as the density of the network gets larger.
-However, this method doesn't work well for Euclidean networks, and larger and/or denser networks tends to be misclassified as hyperbolic network. \\ \textbf{Compare Three Methods}\\ We adopt the language of diagnostic tests.
-Let sensitivity indicate how well a method correctly identifies hyperbolic networks, and specificity indicate how well a method correctly identifies Euclidean networks. \\ First, we focus on smaller networks with a wide range of densities.
+As shown in Figure \ref{fig: m0}, we notice that as network size increases, hyperbolic networks tend to be correctly identified.
+When network size is larger than 60, almost all hyperbolic networks are correctly categorized as hyperbolic.
+For smaller hyperbolic networks, the probability of correctly identifying hyperbolic geometry gets larger as the density of the network gets larger.
+However, this method doesn't work well for Euclidean networks, and larger and/or denser networks tends to be misclassified as hyperbolic network.